carment0/popcorn/dataset/README.txt

 * The user may not state or imply any endorsement from the University of Minnesota or the GroupLens Research Group.
 * The user must acknowledge the use of the data set in publications resulting from the use of the data set (see below for citation information).
-* The user may redistribute the data set, including transformations, so long as it is distributed under these same license conditions.
+* The user may not redistribute the data without separate permission.
 * The user may not use this information for any commercial or revenue-bearing purposes without first obtaining permission from a faculty member of the GroupLens Research Project at the University of Minnesota.
 * The executable software scripts are provided "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of them is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.